andrewgremlich/media_organizer/readme.md

 ## Future development

 - Give option to copy files or move files.
+- Give option to change permission of parent folder?

+  - This will require mapping out the directory structure and checking file permissions.

+    - Make structs mapping out the file directory?

 - [Organize audio files?](https://github.com/pdeljanov/Symphonia)
 - Export web assembly binary to use in JS/Node/Electron.